 Prairie Coteau Landscape

 The Prairie Coteau region of eastern South Dakota and southwest Minnesota is the largest remaining tract of native northern tallgrass prairie in the United States.
-With approximately 1 million acres of native grass remnants, this native grassland ecoregion is critical to protect for the survival of native species.
+With approximately 1 million acres of native grasslands and woodlands, this landscape is critical to protect for the survival of native species.
 See also Prairie Coteau map and Fact Sheet.

 The Prairie Coteau consists primarily of northern tallgrass prairie; however, the structure is predominantly short due to grazing.
 A 2002 USDA report indicated that out of the 5.1 million acres of the Prairie Coteau, 70% is active or idled cropland and 17% is rangeland or pastureland.